mae92/MutantHuntWGS/README.md

 # Setup and Run

-**1. Follow the instructions at https://docs.docker.com/get-docker/ to download and install Docker on your computer.
-Our container contains Ubuntu linux and has been tested on multiple Macbook Pro computers, but it may require additional work to properly install Docker on a Windows computer in a way that allows it to run this type of container, Windows users please review the information on these webpages: https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/linux-containers and https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10-linux.**
+**1. Follow the instructions at https://docs.docker.com/get-docker/ to download and install Docker on your computer.**

 **2. Create a directory (a folder) in a directory of your choice (on your Desktop is fine) named `./Analysis_Directory`.
 Within `./Analysis_Directory` create a file directory named `./FASTQ` inside of `./Analysis_Directory` and place all FASTQ files into it (full path: `./PATH_TO_DESKTOP/Analysis_Directory/FASTQ`).**